matoruru/chrome-extension_auto-microsoft-2fa/README.md

 # Installation

-Since this is not published on the store yet so you have to use **developer mode** for this ...
+Since this is not published on the store yet so you have to use **developer mode** for now ...

 1. Clone this repo.